Linear syzygies on curves with prescribed gonality: Introduction

 \begin{conjecture}[Schreyer's Conjecture] Let $C$ be a curve of genus $g$ and non-maximal gonality $3\leq k \leq \frac{g+1}{2}$.
 Assume $W^1_k(C)=\{A\}$ is a reduced single point and $A$ is the unique line bundle of degree at most $g-1$ achieving the Clifford index.
 Then

 \end{conjecture}

 4pt

 The converse statement is straightforward.
-Indeed, if $W^1_k(C)$ does \emph{not} consist of a reduced single point, then $b_{g-k,1}(C,K_C)>g-k$, see \cite[Proposition\ 4.10]{SSW}.
-As already pointed out, Green's conjecture is known for general curves in each gonality stratum.
-Thus Schreyer's Conjecture \ref{schrconj1} in the case of generic $k$-gonal curves, purely concerns the condition In fact, Schreyer further conjectures that unless $C$ is isomorphic to a smooth plane quintic, the condition $b_{g-k,1}(C,K_C)=g-k$ automatically implies the vanishing statements $b_{p,1}(C,K_C)=0$, for $p>g-k$, see \cite[Conjecture 4.3]{SSW}.
+Indeed, if $W^1_k(C)$ does \emph{not} consist of a reduced single point, then $b_{g-k,1}(C,\omega_C)>g-k$, see \cite[Proposition\ 4.10]{SSW}.
+The condition $b_{g-k,1}(C,\omega_C)=g-k$ automatically implies the vanishing statements $b_{p,1}(C,\omega_C)=0$, for $p>g-k$.
 Conjecture \ref{schrconj1} is known to hold for a \emph{general} $k$-gonal curve provided $(k-1)^2<g$, see \cite{sch}.
 An important piece of evidence for the conjecture is the case of general $k$-gonal curves of odd genus $2k-1$.
 Such curves form a divisor $\mathfrak{Hur}$ in the moduli space $\cM_{2k-1}$, much studied by Harris and Mumford in \cite{ha-mu}.
 Combining results in \cite{hirsch} and those in \cite{V2}, it follows that Conjecture \ref{schrconj1} holds in this case.
 Outside this divisorial range, little has been known.
 The main result of this paper is the following: \begin{thm} Schreyer's Conjecture holds for a general $k$-gonal curve $C$ of genus $g\geq 2k-1$:

 \end{thm}